Preparing and Using Demonstrative Evidence

-1) A demonstrative exhibit focuses the jury’s attention in a way oral testimony alone simply cannot.
+1) In fact, a demonstrative exhibit focuses the jury’s attention in a way oral testimony alone simply cannot.

 a.
-Jurors are more likely to understand and retain information if attorneys engage more than one sense in communicating information.
+Then, jurors are more likely to understand and retain information if attorneys engage more than one sense in communicating information.

-2) Demonstrative exhibits give attorneys added control over the presentation of the evidence.
+2) Furthermore, demonstrative exhibits give attorneys added control over the presentation of the evidence.

-3) Demonstrative exhibits may guide and assist an unintelligible witness.
+3) Moreover, demonstrative exhibits may guide and assist an unintelligible witness.

-4) Effectively using a demonstrative exhibit can throw opposing counsel off stride and bring the jury’s focus back to the evidence supporting a client’s position.
+4) Also, effectively using a demonstrative exhibit can throw opposing counsel off stride and bring the jury’s focus back to the evidence supporting a client’s position.

-5) Demonstrative evidence can bring together various strands of evidence into a single piece that can assist the jury in seeing the big picture.
+5) Lastly, demonstrative evidence can bring together various strands of evidence into a single piece that can assist the jury in seeing the big picture.